-2021 continued to be a difficult year to gather public comment due to COVID-19 restrictions.
-The monthly HOME and CDBG Board meetings, and our public hearings throughout the year, have been a mix of virtual and occasionally in person meetings, depending on the risk factors in the community at the time.
-We promoted these meetings to the public with newspaper ads, on our website, through emails to nonprofit organizations and through the Waukesha County clerk, but we did not have attendance from the public at meetings, nor did we receive any public comments for the 2022 Annual Plan.
+Waukesha County holds monthly HOME and CDBG Board meetings, and public hearings throughout the year, the vast majority of which were in person meetings in 2022 and will continue to be in 2023.
+We promote these meetings to the public with newspaper ads, on our website, through emails to nonprofit organizations and through the Waukesha County clerk, but we did not have attendance from the public at most meetings nor any of the public hearings.
+Waukesha County did we receive any public comments for the 2023 Annual Plan.